Update: For 2018 events, check out 45 Festive Ways to Celebrate Christmas in Philly Region.

 The holidays are here and Christmas in Philadelphia offers all the cheer, shimmer and joy that you would expect.
 Kids of all ages will feel that festive thrill when they explore the holidays in Philadelphia.
 No matter what gets you feeling festive, there is something for everyone.
-I’ve put together a list of 28 things to see and do during Christmas in Philadelphia (and the surrounding area)!
+I’ve put together a list of 28 things to see and do during Christmas in Philadelphia (and the surrounding area) in 2017!

 Many of these things to see and do are winter activities in Philadelphia aren’t limited to Christmas just the holiday season.
 There are lots of fun things to do this winter, no matter what holidays you are or aren’t celebrating!

 A Longwood Christmas is a holiday tradition for many families.
 Each year the talented folks at Longwood Gardens in Kennett Square turn their greenhouses, gardens and buildings into a holiday wonderland.
 And each year they outdo themselves!
 You will have to plan ahead for Longwood Gardens with a timed ticket.
 Also consider visiting in the evening in order to enjoy the holiday lights!

 2. Philadelphia Tree Lighting Ceremonies